Lynndabel/Pay-stylus/VERCEL_DEPLOYMENT.md

-# Deploying StreamPay to Vercel
+# Deploying Pay-Stylus to Vercel

-This guide will help you deploy your StreamPay frontend to Vercel.
+This guide will help you deploy your Pay-Stylus frontend to Vercel.

 ## Prerequisites